 Press Circle To Not Die: While not technically a cutscene like shown throughout the rest of the game, the torture sessions only gives you two options: Either you hit select and give up (in which case Meryl dies), or you mash the Circle button to recover your health just to survive it.
 If you run out of health, you get a Game Over that you can't continue from.

-Previously On: The extra menu includes plot summaries of the two MSX games for the benefit of players who missed out on them during their initial release (which meant virtually everyone outside Japan).
+Previously On: The Special menu includes plot summaries of the two MSX2 games for the benefit of players who missed out on them during their initial release (which was virtually everyone outside of Japan).
 The Mission Logs when the player loads a save file serves a similar purpose.

 Ring Out Boss: Liquid Snake can only be defeated by being knocked off Metal Gear REX.